 I plan to schedule an appointment with the bursar’s office to find out more about the total cost.
 But based on what I’ve been able to gather so far, I can estimate that we’d be spending at least $600 per credit hour, bringing us to a total of $3,600 per semester, not including textbooks.

 Since I can’t stomach the idea of taking on even more student debt, my husband and I decided that it would be best to pay for my education as I go – class by class.
 Yes, it’s expensive.
 And it means our monthly income will take a bit of a hit (which means we’ll be tightening our purse strings in other areas).
 But it seems like a wise tradeoff when the alternative involves accumulating even more student loans.

-As my grandfather used to tell me that, “Education is the one thing that nobody can take away from you.”
+“Education is the one thing that nobody can take away from you,” as my grandfather used to tell me.
 So I think I owe it to him – and myself – to finally continue getting the information I need to make an informed decision.